• Waimangu Valley Walk

 • Duration - 2+ hours

 1 hour minimum.
-Easy, largely downhill.
-Suitable for beginners and experienced walkers.
+Trail options suitable for beginners and experienced walkers.
+Last admission time 3pm.

 • Departures - from 8.30am